How to Calculate Profitability Index in Excel [Free Template]

 • If the profitability index is less than 1, the investment is not expected to be profitable.

 Let’s assume I get an offer for a new project named Project A where I want to invest my fund.
 The proposed initial investment is $1,000,000 at an 8% discount rate.
 I have created a dataset with all the given information.
-Now, I’m going to determine from the profitability index whether Project A will be profitable for me or not.
+Now, I will determine from the profitability index whether Project A will be profitable for me or not.

 Dataset to Calculate Profitability Index (PI) in Excel